 As an Artist and Theatre Designer

 Interested in finding out more about me as an artist or as a theatre designer?
-Check out my artist profile and theatre design website where you'll find a comprehensive portfolio of my work over the last 5 years.
+Check out my artist profile and theatre design website where you'll find a comprehensive portfolio of my work.

 "In our world, in which religious images are losing their meanings, in which our customs are getting more and more secular, we are losing our sense of the eternal.
 I think it's a loss that has done a great deal of damage to modern art.
 Painting is a return to origins."